Loft (2005 film)

-Loft is a 2005 Japanese horror film directed by Kiyoshi Kurosawa, starring Miki Nakatani and Etsushi Toyokawa.
+Loft (LOFT ロフト, Rofuto) is a 2005 Japanese horror film directed by Kiyoshi Kurosawa, starring Miki Nakatani and Etsushi Toyokawa.

 Plot

 Reiko Haruna, a prize-winning writer, moves to a quiet suburban house to finish up her new novel.
 One night, she sees a man in a storage room transporting an object wrapped in cloth.
 She finds out that he is Makoto Yoshioka, an archaeologist researching ancient mummies, and that object was a recently discovered mummy.
 Working late on her book, she sees a ghost and finds out that her room once belonged to a woman who disappeared.